 - Letting employees know that their contributions matter and are essential to the success of the company

-Role of Communication in Internal Marketing
+Role of Communication in a Successful Internal Marketing Strategy

-Effective communication is a key to internal marketing.
+Effective communication is key to internal marketing.
 Due to the proper flow of communication, it becomes easier to translate the company’s vision and goal to the employee.

 This results in aligning employees’ results to achieve the company’s objective.